e-lab/GameMatch/README.md

 ## Notes:

 Note1: RNN in Catch works on grid of 10 x 10 because we know exactly how long the sequence is going to be it is always gridSize-2! in other games this is not possible

+FIXED: just needed to shift sequences so reward is at the end!